nemesissoft/Nemesis.TextParsers/README.md

 ### Other popular choices

-When stucked with a task of parsing various items form strings we ofter opt for TypeConverter (https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.typeconverter) ?
+When stucked with a task of parsing various items form strings we often opt for TypeConverter (https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.typeconverter) ?
 We tend to create methods like:
 ```csharp
 public static T FromString<T>(string text) =>
     (T)TypeDescriptor.GetConverter(typeof(T))